 Coca-Cola isn’t the only brand that uses colour to build recognisable branding or the use of colour to manipulate consumer behaviour.

-Some of the world’s leading brands like McDonald’s, KFC, Starbucks, Colgate, Apple, Microsoft, Google, and social media giants Facebook have used teams of researchers to pinpoint the best colour palette for their branding.
+Some of the world’s leading brands, such as McDonald’s, KFC, Starbucks, Colgate, Apple, Microsoft, Google, and social media giant Facebook, have used teams of researchers to pinpoint the best colour palette for their branding.

-It’s not just branding, though; places like Hospitals, Airports and Shopping centres use a lack of colour to build neutral emotion and represent the feel of cleanliness.
+It’s not just branding, though; places like Hospitals, Airports, and Shopping centres use a lack of colour to create a neutral emotion and represent the feel of cleanliness.
 Hospitals are not white and bland by chance.

-Feeling safe, clean and hygienic is how you want to feel whilst visiting a hospital or medical practice.
-While also benefiting from the peacefulness and calming effect that white offers.
+You want to feel safe, clean, and hygienic while visiting a hospital or medical practice, and you want to benefit from the peacefulness and calming effect that white offers.

 Another great example in retail is big red sales banners.